 IS THE FORMULA FOR CUSTOMER SATISFACTION 3XP?

-Two former McKinsey consultants, Neel Doshi and Lindsay McGregor, recently published an interesting book in which they introduce the concept of ToMo.
+Two former McKinsey consultants, Neel Doshi and Lindsay McGregor, has written an interesting book in which they introduce the concept of ToMo.
 Total Motivation.
 They think motivation is created - or destroyed - by a number of direct and indirect motivators.

 - The direct motivators are the three Ps: "Purpose, Play & Potential".
 The sense of meaning, purpose and the autonomy/freedom to influence your work as well as the opportunity to develop professionally.